Part ofWeb Development·Framework choices, e-commerce platforms, ERP and school-management software, and custom-software architecture.

 Problem: Wide data tables cause horizontal scrolling.

 Fix: Wrap tables in a container with overflow-x: auto;.
-For complex tables, consider stacking rows vertically on mobile using CSS.
+For complex tables, consider stacking rows vertically on handheld using CSS.

 Fixed-Width Elements